-Blue-violet, pea-type flowers in dangling clusters.
-The clusters are 6 to 12 inches long.
-Light fragrance.
-Flowers are produced in mid to late spring.
+Blue-violet, pea-like flowers in dangling clusters.
+The clusters are 6 to 12 inches long with a light fragrance and are produced in mid to late spring.

 Fruit are similar in appearance to pea pods.
-Seeds are poisonous to eat (as are other parts of the plant).
+Seeds and other plant parts are poisonous to eat.

 Full sun is preferable, but this vine will also tolerate partial shade.
 A moist, well-drained, slightly acidic soil is best.

 Wisteria often do not produce flowers for the first five to ten years.
 To encourage flowering, use nitrogen fertilizer sparingly and use a fertilizer that provides phosphorus, following the label directions.